-The City of Dunkirk did not receive any written comments in reference to the 2017 Annual Action Plan, but we did receive verbal comments at the public hearings.
-The summaries of those comments are below.
+The City of Dunkirk did not receive any written, emailed, or telephone comments in reference to the 2017 Annual Action Plan.
+We did, however, receive comments at two of the public meetings.
+Notes and signin sheets from the meetings are also attached.